-On April 13, 2016, Private Madrigal entered into an agreement, or the Taub Letter Agreement, with Rebecca Taub, M.D. for the position of Chief Medical Officer and Executive Vice President, Research & Development, of our company following the completion of the Merger.
+On April 13, 2016, Private Madrigal entered into an agreement, (the "Taub Letter Agreement"), with Rebecca Taub, M.D. for the position of Chief Medical Officer and Executive Vice President, Research & Development, of the Company following the completion of the Merger.
 We assumed the Taub Letter Agreement upon completion of the Merger.
-Under the terms of the Taub Letter Agreement, Dr. Taub is entitled to an annual base salary of \$370,000 (subject to adjustment by the Compensation Committee) and an annual target bonus of 40% of her base salary (subject to adjustment by the Compensation Committee).
+Under the terms of the Taub Letter Agreement, Dr. Taub is entitled to an annual base salary of \$370,000 (subject to adjustment by the Compensation Committee) and an annual target bonus of 40% of her base salary (subject to adjustment by the Compensation Committee, which has since been adjusted to 50%).
 In addition, upon the consummation of the Merger, Dr. Taub received equity awards, including stock options to purchase 153,128 shares of our common stock and a restricted stock award representing 30,626 shares of our common stock.